Guaranteed to last

 The fabric is produced especially for us based on our requirements and experience.
 Since the fabric is a loosely woven, 100% cotton fabric, your food can breathe, but is still protected from drying out.

-Just as our fabric, our jojoba oil is certified organic.
+Just as our fabric and resin, our jojoba oil is certified organic.
 Despite its name, jojoba oil is not actually an oil, but a wax with many great properties.

 At room temperature it is liquid and soft, but becomes hard at cold temperatures.
-Jojoba oil naturally contains a lot of vitamin E – a natural preservative.
 The oil prevents the wax coating of your beeskins from cracking in the refrigerator.
 You can even put your beeskin into the freezer.
 When removed from the cold, it will turn soft again.
 Due to the jojoba oil, the wax coating can handle these differences in temperatures easily.

 The jojoba tree grows in deserts since it prefers hot and dry conditions.
 Our jojoba oil comes from from non-occupied areas in Israel.